Functions

 Return Data Type: JSON.

-Applicable Data Types: JSON strings in the form of '{ "literal" : literal }'. '{}' indicates a null value.
+Applicable Data Types: JSON strings, in the form '{ "literal" : literal }'. '{}' represents a null value.
 Keys must be string literals, and values can be numeric literals, string literals, boolean literals, or null literals.
 Escape characters are not supported in str_literal.

 Nested Subquery Support: Applicable to both inner and outer queries.

-Applicable To: Tables and supertables.
+Applicable to: Tables and supertables.

 TO_UNIXTIMESTAMP